 We decided that the five most mature agile teams would become the EDW Agile Release Train and we would work to transition the other teams into the train over time.
 We landed on a target organisational structure consisting of five groups:

-With an organisational structure in place our next challenge lay in establishing our new ways of operating to become an agile program.
+With an organisational structure in place, our next challenge lay in establishing our new ways of operating to become an agile program.
 We gave Pipeline Services the task of visualising the entire program - including the wagile and outsourced projects.
-We then reviewed the in flight program of work and the pipeline.
+We then reviewed the in-flight program of work and the pipeline.
 If a project had not already been outsourced we considered it as candidates for delivery by the Release Train.
-At the conclusion of this triaging process we determined the last few projects we would outsource and made a commitment to cease the practise of outsourcing deliverables going forward.
+At the conclusion of this triaging process, we determined the last few projects we would outsource and made a commitment to cease the practice of outsourcing deliverables going forward.

 It has been almost two years since we launched the EDW Agile Release Train and I think it would be fair to say that we have been through an extraordinary amount of change.
 Today we still have the three service orientated groups and the transition of the less mature agile teams into this structure was completed well over a year ago.
 Whilst the names and purpose of the groups has stayed the same, in true agile fashion the specifics of their makeup and responsibilities have evolved over time.
 I think it would be fair to say that giving the groups service orientated names has not always resulted in service orientated behaviours.
 Breaking the traditional mindsets of all three groups has been a challenge and continues to be an area of focus for me in fostering our culture of servant leadership.

 Whatever approach you choose to take in structuring your release train, keep Dean's words top of mind: "We must constantly be aware that it is our people who actually do all the value-added work." and consider how your organisation will support your people.